On density of smooth functions in weighted fractional Sobolev spaces: Introduction

-The authors would like to thank Antti V. V\"ah\"akangas and Victor Nistor for helpful discussions on the subject.
+The authors would like to thank Antti V. V\"ah\"akangas and Victor Nistor for helpful discussions on the subject, and the anonymous reviewer for useful comments.
 We have been informed that a~result similar to our Theorem~\ref{thm:K} has been independently obtained by Foghem Gounoue Guy Fabrice, to be published in his Ph.D. thesis.